How Much Does Bariatric Surgery Cost?

 If you’re in the Connect for Health Colorado Exchange, you should have bariatric benefits, as exchange plans in Colorado are now required to uniformly support bariatric benefits.

 What if I Don’t Have Insurance?

 If you don’t have insurance, either because you opted out of the Colorado Exchange or because you couldn’t afford insurance, then the BMCC does offer a cash payment system.
 Our prices are some of the lowest in the Denver Metro area.
 We offer transparent pricing that’s designed to be all-inclusive: the price you see is the final price that you pay.

 Unfortunately, right now we do not offer care-credit or other forms of financing, so cash payment is the only alternative if you do not have insurance.

 The Cost of Obesity

-However, the cost of bariatric surgery is minor compared to the cost of obesity.
-On average, obesity costs more $15,000 per year just to handle weight-related conditions.
+However, the cost of bariatric surgery in Denver is minor compared to the cost of obesity.
+On average, adults suffering from obesity pay 81 percent more for healthcare, which adds up rapidly.
 That cost comes in the form of prescription drugs, medical bills, higher health insurance premiums and many other costs.
 Severely overweight people often struggle with their energy levels and health, meaning they’re less able to be productive and sometimes present at work—yet another cost.
 Obesity, like any disease, impacts both health and finances.

-If you’re considering bariatric surgery, it may seem like a significant financial commitment.
+If you’re considering bariatric surgery in Denver, it may seem like a significant financial commitment.
 But surgery is an investment in your health that can pay for itself many times over in lower medical bills, more energy, and improved quality of life.
 In many ways it is an investment that you cannot afford not to make.

 Our patients routinely say that surgery was the best decision they ever made.